Dingbat Land

 Dingbat Land is a 1949 short animated film produced by Terrytoons and distributed by 20th Century Fox starring Gandy Goose and Sourpuss.
-This short is one of the few Terrytoons shorts to be in the public domain.

 Plot

 Gandy Goose and Sourpuss go on a safari jungle hunt in search for a rare Dingbat bird.

+Production

+This is the second short to feature Dingbat, a yellow canary wearing a sailor hat who has a maniacal laughter.
+The character was introduced in Hard Boiled Egg (1948).
+Paul Terry was inspired by the Looney Tunes character Tweety, and hoped that Dingbat would become a recurring character.
+The series lasted for three more cartoons, with All This and Rabbit Stew, Foiling The Fox and Sour Grapes (all released in 1950).
+Dingbat would occasionally be paired up with Sylvester the Fox.